Hanna Hanra reports on her Cool Sculpting experience

 Because I like to spend the odd Sunday morning rolling around in bed covered in croissant crumbs, rather than say, jogging, I am prone to being not a naturally thin person.

-Which is why when Dazed Beauty asked if I’d like to have my fat frozen off, I leapt at the chance, albeit with as little exertion as possible.
+So when the opportunity arose to have some fat frozen off, I leapt at the chance, albeit with as little exertion as possible.

 Cool Sculpting is the process of freezing one’s flab to minus 11, at which point the fat cells die, never to be seen again.
 They are then flushed through your body via the lymphatic system and “eliminated” (their words, not mine).
 It’s painless (more on that shortly), it doesn’t involve any needles or anything, just lying down, which, for obvious reasons, is great if you are a lazy person like me.